The nonlinear motion of cells subject to external forces: Discussion and parameter estimates

 The drastic changes in drop shape that we have observed are not associated with changes in direction of motion.
-The active drop remains a right-parabola when its velocity is reversed at the RP(L)/RP(R) boundary.
+Both the contractile/extensile drop and the polymerising drop remain as right-parabolas when their velocity is reversed at the RP(L)/RP(R) boundary.
 Stationary drop profiles are shown in Fig. \ref{fig:profiles} (h).
-Both passive and active drops are fastest for strong push and strong squeeze, towards the top corners of the phase plane.
-The drop slows down dramatically on entering the DH(R) region and continues to slow down as it enters the PC(R) region and approaches DB, however it does not stop before reaching DB.
+All drops we have considered here are fastest for strong push and strong squeeze, towards the top corners of the phase plane.
+The contractile/extensile drop slows down dramatically on entering the DH(R) region and continues to slow down as it enters the PC(R) region and approaches DB, however it does not stop before reaching DB.
+In contrast, the polymerising drop locally speeds up as it approaches the TM(R) region and continues to speed up as it enters the TL(R) region and approaches DB.
+We can also compute the active power generated by moving the drop against applied forces, showing that when the drop moves opposite the applied force, it acts as a motile engine (see Fig. \ref{fig:Power}).

-For values of $\mathcal{A}$ and $f_{\pm}$ close to zero, the numerical solution is in good agreement with the analytic solution at linear order in $\mathcal{A}$ and $f_{\pm}$.
-For constant squeeze and constant push, the relative error between the numerical solution and analytic solution decreases with activity (Fig. \ref{fig:relErr}).
-The asymptotic solution remains a good approximation ($\sim 10\%$ relative error) when $\mathcal{A}$ is of $\mathcal{O}(1)$ but only if drop is in one of the parabolic phases.
-The analytic solution ceases to be a good approximation for the more complex DH(R) and PC(R) drops.